startimeahmet/LNMesh/WIFI_mesh/README.md

 sudo shutdown now
 ```

+<i>N.B.</i>: See the [start-batman-adv-node.sh.sample](start-batman-adv-node.sh.sample) file for an example of the completed configuration.

 The next sub-section focuses on how to convert one of these nodes into a gateway node for the mesh network.

 ### To configure the Gateway node: